This is an ongoing project to collect rules for interesting games that can be

 Verish' Ne Verish'

 For a 2/3 player game, remove 2s through 5s.
 Remove one random card from the deck.
 Deal the remainder out.
 Each turn, play one to three cards face-down and announce them (eg. "two sevens").
+You may lie.
 The next player either accepts or challenges; if they accept, they take their turn, naming the same card rank; if they challenge, played cards are revealed, the loser draws the discard pile, may optionally discard a single four-of-a-kind, and play continues to the loser's left, naming any rank.
 Retire when your hand's empty; last player remaining loses.